geekrelief/gdnim/README.md

 We define our variables here.
 Notice that `PackedScene` and `Node2D` are referenced here without an `import` statement.
 The `gdnim` macro processes variables to see if they are part of the godot api in `deps/godotapi` and generates an `import` statement for them automatically.
 If you use the `gdobj` macro you'll have to import the modules with an import statement like `import godotapi / [packed_scene, node2d]`.

-`{.gdExport.}` not only makes a variable accessible in the godot editor, but will also be save and restored by `Watcher` during reload.
+`{.gdExport.}` not only makes a variable accessible in the godot editor, but will also be saved and restored by `Watcher` during reload.
 All properties of an `Object` are saved if they appear in `getPropertyListImpl()`.

 Any variable compatible with Variant, except for those of VariantType.Object, are automatically saved.
 If you need to save data that references Objects use the `save()/load()` macros.